 Laquinimod (also known as nerventra or ABR-215062) is an investigational active immunomodulator, or a molecule that changes the behavior of immune cells of the central nervous system.
 An oral drug, laquinimod is currently being developed to treat primary progressive multiple sclerosis (PPMS) and Huntington’s disease.
 It was pulled from further testing in relapsing-remitting MS patients (RRMS) after a Phase 3 study failed to achieve its primary endpoint or goal.

-How laquinimod works is not quite understood, but it is thought to stop immune cells from entering the brain and spinal cord, which could lead to less myelin damage.
-Early studies suggest that laquinimod may have an anti-inflammatory action and an ability to protect nerve structure and function.
+How laquinimod works is not fully understood, but it is thought to stop immune cells from entering the brain and spinal cord, possibly preventing or lowering myelin damage.
+Early studies also suggest that laquinimod may have an anti-inflammatory effect and an ability to preserve the structure and function of nerve cells.

-In January 2016, the Data Monitoring Committee (DMC) called for the immediate discontinuation of higher doses of laquinimod in the two ongoing studies after cardiovascular events (none fatal) were reported in eight participants (seven in the CONCERTO study and one in the ARPEGGIO study).
+But in January 2016, the Data Monitoring Committee (DMC) of the U.S. Food and Drug Administration (FDA) called for the immediate discontinuation of the higher laquinimod dose in the ARPEGGIO and CONCERTO trials, after cardiovascular events (none fatal) were reported in eight participants (seven in the CONCERTO study and one in the ARPEGGIO study).